klavinslab/aquaverse/docs/protocol_developer/style_guide.md

 # Dividing into methods

+* Ideally, the main method of the protocol will only call methods, either built in aquarium methods (`retrieve`, `store`) or else methods you define.
+* If the title of the method isn't self-explanatory, you might want to comment on what it does when you call it (though ideally, it'd be self explantory).
+* `prepare_stripwells` `save_order_data`
+* Good example: Cloning/Make Glycerol Stock

 * What can go in a method should (i.e. don't make a 250 line if statement).
 * Steps first, method definitions later (i.e. consistency in format)

 # Calling methods

+* Ruby style is usually to leave out parentheses in method definitions/calls unless they are needed.
+* For our purposes, it would be better if methods were called with parentheses regardless of whether or not they take arguements.
+`get_protocol_feedback()`

 * Use parens even though Ruby says not to.
 * Use them with parameters too (I find it hard to read when you have something like `def image_gel gel, image_name` as opposed to `def image_gel(gel, image_name)`